Relaxation approach for learning neural network regularizers for a class of identification problems: Introduction

 \subsection{Approach and strategy}

 In~\cite{HKK2018} the authors investigated the problem of learning the Thikhonov regularization parameter for a class of inverse problems, with a {\it bi-level} approach.
 This approach consists in adopting a hierarchy in the formulation of the regularizer learning problem: The identification problems~\eqref{pbstandard} for which we want to design a regularizer are called {\it inner-problems}, and the main problem~\eqref{pbmain} consists in optimizing the parameters of the regularizer for a given set of identification problems for which we know the ground-truth (the {\it data set}).
-The bi-level approach was initially developed for image denoising in~\cite{PKK2013}.
+The term {\it optimal control problem} will be employed for both inner and outer problems.
+At a meta-level, the outer-problem consists in optimizing parameters (here the parameters~$w$ of the regularizer) of the family of the inner- control problems, for which the parameters~$u$ to identify are also described as {\it controls}.
+Let us mention that the bi-level approach was initially developed for image denoising in~\cite{PKK2013}.

-In the present paper, we adopt this bi-level approach, where the inner-problem~\eqref{pbstandard} is considered as a constraint of the outer-problem.
+In the present paper, we adopt this bi-level approach, where the inner-problem~\eqref{pbstandard} is considered as a constraint in the outer-problem.
 Compared with~\cite{HKK2018}, in our case the range of possible regularizers is {\it a priori} wider than a Thikonov regularizer, as the regularizers are chosen in the form of artificial neural networks parameterized with weights.
 The price is to pay is a theoretical analysis (existence and uniqueness of minimizers) that becomes out-of-reach in the general case, due in particular to the purely nonlinear aspects of neural networks.
 Therefore, our main contribution is the development of a relaxation approach, consisting in replacing the optimality constraint of the inner-problems by the corresponding necessary Karush-Kuhn-Tucker conditions.
-The latter are equality constraints (vanishing gradient equalities) that transform the outer-problem into a standard optimal control problem of state constraint type.
+In our case these conditions are equality constraints (vanishing gradient equalities) that transform the outer-problem into a standard optimal control problem of state constraint type.

 This relaxation approach is inspired by optimal control problems with partial differential equations constraints.
 Indeed, partial differential equations modeling physical dynamical systems can often be derived from the least action principle.
 They are merely first-order optimality conditions of a minimization problem.
 Wellposedness questions for these partial differential equations are then related to existence and uniqueness of minimizers for functionals called {\it actions}.